Dakhinpat Satra

-Dakhinpat Satra, situated in the south-east corner of Majuli.
-It is one of Assam's most well-renowned and principle monastic Satra, established by Banamali Dev Goswami in 1654 under the patronization of Ahom King Jayadhwaj Singha.
+Dakhinpat Satra, situated in the south-east corner of Majuli, is one of Assam's best known and principle monastic Satra, established by Banamali Dev Goswami in 1654 under the patronization of Ahom King Jayadhwaj Singha.
 This Satra particularly belongs to Brahmasamhati sect, founded by Damodardev.

-Ceremony performed by the Satra Monks.
+Ceremony performed by the Satra monks.

 Satra

 Banamali Devgoswami, a prominent disciple of Vamshigopal, established the Satra under the patronization of Ahom King Jayadhwaj Singha, who endowed extensive land grants and provisions for the smooth functioning of this Satra.
 The prestige and affluence of the Satra were further enhanced by Chakradhwaj Singha, Udayaditya Singha and Sulikpha who are considered to be the disciples of Banamalidev.